weave-lab/react-table/README.md

 ## Server-side Data
-If you want to handle pagination, sorting, and filtering on the server, `react-table` makes it easy on you.
+If you want to handle pagination, sorting, and filtering on the server, `weave-react-table` makes it easy on you.

 1. Feed React Table `data` from somewhere dynamic. eg. `state`, a redux store, etc...
 1. Add `manual` as a prop.
 This informs React Table that you'll be handling sorting and pagination server-side